linuxfandudeguy/hanziai/README.md

 the `markov_model.pkl` file can bloat up and slow down the computer if not deleted regularly.

 ## about mar (WARNING)
-The .mar files used in this project are not related to the typical Mozilla Archive files, Microsoft Access Report Shortcuts, MSN Archives or Model Archives.
+The .mar files used in this project are not related to the typical

+- Mozilla Archive files,
+- Microsoft Access Report Shortcuts,
+- MSN Archives or
+- Model Archives.

-in this project, .mar simply stands for markov and contains the data needed
+in this project, .mar simply stands for markov and contains the data needed.

 they are not compatible with other .mar file utilities you might find.